NavneetSharma18/Basic-Interview-Questions/Readme.md

 # PHP Coding Exercises 🚀

-A collection of simple PHP programs with examples and outputs.
+A collection of simple PHP assigment interviews

 ---